lirantal/essential-nodejs-security-book/manuscript/utilize-the-transport.md

 The following Node.js code will add helmet's CSP middleware on each request so that the server responds with a CSP header and a simple security policy.

-We define a whitelist in which JavaScript code and CSS resources are only allowed to load from the current origin, which is the exact hostname or domain (no sub-domains will be allowed):
+We define an allowlist in which JavaScript code and CSS resources are only allowed to load from the current origin, which is the exact hostname or domain (no sub-domains will be allowed):

 ```js
 const helmet = require("helmet");